 Pick The Right Color

 Color and pattern options mean everything in the world to predator species.
 Unlike many species of fish, the Coho salmon is attracted to bright fluorescent colors and patterns even in clear water.
-Choosing the bright and vivid color patterns can help draw a few more bites.
+Choosing bright and vivid color patterns can help draw a few more bites.
 Always make sure that you try to match the hatch first when you choose a lure.
 Try to match your lure pattern to the natural forage of the bait in the area you are fishing.
 Color selection is important.

 Water displacement is a term that describes how a fishing lure moves water as it swims through the water.
-Water displacement is important for a number of reasons.
+Lure water displacement is important for a number of reasons.
 First, the fish can locate baits better when they move a ton of water.
 Second, the water displacement can affect how a fish bites the bait.
 Choose baits that wobble as they are retrieved.
 Consider lures that move like baitfish such as spoons, spinners, and crankbaits.
 Spoons are common for the best results.

 1. Silver Horde Kingfisher Spoon